scanabc/testdrive/index.md

 ![Prototype](img/prototype.png){: #w400r}

-We've seen so many talented techies, novel ideas and prototypes stuck in a Garage-stage.
+We've seen so many talented techies, novel ideas and prototypes stuck in a garage-stage.
 We want them (and the future ones) out to the world.
 We want to infect people with the same megalomania we have suffered for ages.